Rudolf Hess: Nuremberg trials

 At the opening of the trial in November 1945, Hess responded "nein" (no) when asked to enter a plea.
 The court recorded this as a "not guilty" plea.
-The case for Hess' defence was presented from 22 to 26 March 1946 by his lawyer, Dr Alfred Seidl.
+The case for Hess's defence was presented from 22 to 26 March 1946 by his lawyer, Dr Alfred Seidl.
 He noted that while Hess accepted responsibility for the many decrees he had signed, he said these matters were part of the internal workings of a sovereign state and thus outside the purview of a war crimes trial.
-He called to the stand Ernst Wilhelm Bohle, the man who had been head of the NSDAP/AO, to testify on Hess' behalf.
+He called to the stand Ernst Wilhelm Bohle, the man who had been head of the NSDAP/AO, to testify on Hess's behalf.
 When Griffith-Jones presented questions about the organisation's spying in several countries, Bohle testified that any warlike activities such as espionage had been done without his permission or knowledge.
-Seidl called two other witnesses, former mayor of Stuttgart Karl Strölin and Hess' brother Alfred, both of whom repudiated the allegations that the NSDAP/AO had been spying and fomenting war.
+Seidl called two other witnesses, former mayor of Stuttgart Karl Strölin and Hess's brother Alfred, both of whom repudiated the allegations that the NSDAP/AO had been spying and fomenting war.
 Seidl presented a summation of the defence's case on 25 July, in which he attempted to refute the charge of conspiracy by pointing out that Hitler alone had made all the important decisions.
 He noted that Hess could not be held responsible for any events that took place after he left Germany in May 1941.
 Meanwhile, Hess mentally detached himself from what was happening, declining visits from his family and refusing to read the newspapers.
 Hess spoke to the tribunal again on 31 August 1946 during the last day of closing statements, where he made a lengthy statement.

 The court deliberated for nearly two months before passing judgement on 30 September, with the defendants being individually sentenced the following day.
 Hess was found guilty on two counts: crimes against peace (planning and preparing a war of aggression), and conspiracy with other German leaders to commit crimes.
 He was found not guilty of war crimes and crimes against humanity.
 Hess was given a life sentence, one of seven Nazis to receive prison sentences at the trial.
 These seven were transported by aircraft to the Allied military prison at Spandau in Berlin on 18 July 1947.
 The Soviet member of the tribunal, Major-General Iona Nikitchenko, filed a document recording his dissent of Hess's sentence; he felt the death sentence was warranted.